Cameron-J-Baker/Supporting-code-Baker_et-al/README.md

 this respository.
 Unless stated otherwise, all of the R code contained within this respository was created by Cameron J. Baker.

 All of the code has been formatted to run within the provided R project and folder layout.
-To complete all of the analyses contained within the manuscript, it is recommended that the R scripts be run in the numerical order that they are presented, as the later scripts require the outputs from the initial R script to be run.
+To complete all of the analyses contained within the manuscript, it is recommended that the R scripts be run in the numerical order that they are presented, as later scripts require the outputs from the earlier R scripts to be run.
 Contained within each R script is a list of all of the analyses included.

 Also included is a folder named R_functions.
 This folder contains all of the custom R functions that were created in order to perform the analyses.
 Where required in the primary